juliangrewe-bosch/caliper/README.md

    definition.
 1. A
    [Feeder](https://gatling.io/docs/gatling/reference/current/core/session/feeder/)
    is used to inject data into the virtual user.
+Essentially this is a hashmap with `"secret" -> io.carbynestack.amphora.client.Secret`.
 1. An amphora-java-client-request calling the `createSecret` method of the `io.carbynestack.amphora.client.AmphoraClient`.
 Using the [Gatling Expression Language](https://gatling.io/docs/gatling/reference/current/core/session/el/) we can use dynamic parameters that will be replaced with the value stored in the virtual user's session.
+1. An amphora-java-client-request that downloads all available secrets from the `VC` and stores them in the virtual user's session.
+1. Gatling `groups` are used to divide a `scenario` into different test-cases, e.g. grouping requests with similar request-parameters.
-1. An ephemeral-java-client-request executing the provided program, the secrets used by the program must be created beforehand and are used as input to the function.
+1. An ephemeral-java-client-request executing the provided program, the secrets used by the program must be available in the virtual user's session under `"uuids" -> List[UUID]` and are used as input to the function.
 1. Setting up the scenario(s) we want to use in this simulation.
 1. Declaring that 1 virtual user will be injected into the `millionairesProblem` scenario.